Shoop123/berenet/README.md

 <hr>

-**This library used the matrix functionality provided by numpy.
-If you do not have it install follow this link and get it: https://www.scipy.org/scipylib/download.html or just run "pip install numpy" in terminal (only tested in Ubuntu).**
+_**This library used the matrix functionality provided by numpy.
+If you do not have it install follow this link and get it: https://www.scipy.org/scipylib/download.html or just run "pip install numpy" in terminal (only tested in Ubuntu).**_

-## Example
+## Example: Training an OR Gate!

+In case you don't know, an OR gate is a type of switch in the hardware universe.
+The basic idea is that it has 2 inputs, and 1 output.
+If either of the inputs are 1, the output is also a 1.
+Otherwise the output is a 0.

 ```
-# OR Gate

 # Import the BereNet and numpy (as np) classes from berenet
 from berenet import BereNet, np